shrutikapoor08/devjoke/README.md

 ***

 A user interface is like a joke.
-If you have to explain it,It's not that good 😃 😀 😄
+If you have to explain it,It's not that good :smiley: :grinning: :smile:

 * * *